Updated: Jan 14

 Awarded 3rd best branch nationwide (initial ranking of 113 of 120).

-3 Phase Plan then used as Blueprint for all Sales Training
+3 Phase Plan then used as Blueprint for statewide Sales Training

 When you visit – do not talk about your services.
 Listen and ask questions about their Business.
 When they need staff, say, “I can have 3 ready to be interviewed by you, at my office in 5 days time”. (see First Call Resolution article)

 Phase 3.
-(Final phase) Constant Follow Up (1) Advising about government monies for staff training (2) Create and deliver a local business directory.
+(Final phase) Constant helpful follow-up (1) Advising about government monies for staff training (2) Create and deliver a local business directory.
 Highlighting their Niche (3) Deliver an Industry specific article (4) Offer a free Interview Room

-NOTE – the above system will only work if you constantly realign your internal work practices to serve your clients (Employers and Job-seekers).
-Failing to do this produces ‘Policy and Procedure Creep’ – alienating your clients and strangling your revenue growth.
+The above ‘system’ involves building relationships, not selling and relies upon constantly realigning your internal work practices to serve all your stakeholders.
+Failing to do this, produces ‘Policy and Procedure Creep’ – alienating your clients and strangling your revenue growth.